-Transfers between airport and ship if booked on group flights; option to flightsee on Day 4 over Glacier Bay National Park for 2020 trips (2021 to be determined); shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; all meals onboard ship; soft drinks onboard ship.
+Transfers between airport and ship if booked on recommended flights; option to flightsee on Day 4 over Glacier Bay National Park for 2020 trips (2021 to be determined); shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.

 Airfare; optional extensions; individual transfers; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, internet, etc.; gratuities; fuel surcharge may apply.